-On September 27th, Anderson was camped outside Centralia, Missouri.
+On September 27, Anderson was camped outside Centralia, Missouri.
 He took part in his company into town to search for much-needed supplies.
 A westbound train loaded with 25 Federal soldiers came into view.
 The guerrillas surrounded the cars.
 Eyewitnesses at the scene described how the soldiers on board with rifles crowded the windows and the platforms and fired briskly at the guerrillas.
 Before the firing stopped, Anderson’s men overran the train.
 The 25 soldiers, most of whom were on furlough from General William T. Sherman’s army, were taken from the train and lined up alongside the platform.
 Anderson questioned the soldiers and told them how Union troops had recently killed and scalped several men from his command.
 Anderson, still reeling from the recent loss of his closest men, announced, “You Federals have just killed six of my men, scalped them, and left them on the prairie.
 I will show you that I can kill men with as much skill and rapidity as anybody.
 From this time on, I ask no quarter and give none.”
-When the soldiers protested, Anderson replied, “You are Federals, and Federals scalped my men, and carry their scalps at their saddle bows.
+Anderson replied, “You are Federals, and Federals scalped my men and carry their scalps at their saddle bows when the soldiers protested.
 I have never allowed my men to do such things.”
 One sergeant was singled out and spared for an exchange for one of Anderson’s men recently captured.

 Anderson has often been accused of having Federal scalps attached to his saddle bows.
 Research has discovered the truth behind this fabrication.
-When Anderson rode into Boonville to meet with General Price, another guerrilla leader, John Pringle, with his own group of partisans, accompanied Anderson into town.
+When Anderson rode into Boonville to meet with General Price, another guerrilla leader, John Pringle, accompanied Anderson into town with his own group of partisans.

 Pringle and some of his men reportedly had Federal scalps hanging from their horses’ bridle bits.
 Price ordered the scalps removed before he would talk to the guerrilla leaders.
 Afterward, Price received Anderson’s report of his summer activities along the Missouri River.
 In reply, he stated that if he had fifty thousand men such as Anderson, he could hold Missouri for the South indefinitely.